 Consequences for Landlords Who Discriminate

-Landlords who discriminate are at risk of having the tenant terminate the lease and sue the landlord.
-When suing the landlord, a tenant may either file a complaint with the U.S. Department of Housing and Urban Development (HUD) or the federal court in the jurisdiction where the tenant resides.
+Landlords who discriminate are breaking the law and subject to legal penalties.
+When suing a landlord, a tenant may file a complaint with the U.S. Department of Housing and Urban Development (HUD) or may file in the federal court jurisdiction where the tenant resides.

-If either HUD or a federal court decides the landlord has discriminated against the tenant, the tenant may be eligible for the following remedies:
+If either HUD or a federal court decide the landlord has discriminated, the tenant may be eligible for the following remedies:

 - Compensation for actual damages